 You can get international TV via the Astra satellite, but nowadays you also can only take Netflix and watch online to save costs.
 Here you set English as the language or subtitles.
 Or Spanish, of course, if you want to master the language for free… English satellite dishes are not automatically good for other languages and often have to be readjusted and re-directed.

 By the way, houses within the cities and towns just have Spanish TV via cable where you can often turn on English or Spanish subtitles via the menu.
-(Except from if it is live TV, because then it will be behind).
+(Except if it is live TV, because then it will be behind).
 A very good Spanish practice!
-In connection with copywrights, many commercial programs from your home country, unfortunately, aren´t broadcasted.
+In connection with copyrights, many commercial programs from your home country, unfortunately, aren´t broadcast.